-Under the Town's current zoning ordinance, development in Vienna's commercial corridors is limited to 35 feet in height.
+Under the Town's current zoning ordinance, development in Vienna's commercial corridors is required to provide a minimum number of off-street parking spaces.
 Much of the parking in Vienna is underutilized, meaning that in general, there is more parking capacity than needed by specific developments.
 To address the gap between capacity and demand, Vienna could choose to increase the amount of development that is permitted on sites in the commercial corridors or reduce the minimum parking without changing other building regulations.
 Increasing the height allowed could be a key priority if developers wanted to redevelop some of Vienna's older shopping centers, like the Danor Plaza or Glyndon Plaza on Maple Avenue.